About Thelema-𓁧 Wandering Stars

 B’Hedet, the “Great God” Horus the Elder as the winged globe, and the center everywhere found in the body of Nuit, an infinitely small point symbolizing self-awareness, intent, manifestation, and motion.

-Ra Horakhty (Ra Horus of the Two Horizons), the hawk-headed solar deity and gatekeeper of the afterlife, represents the Sun and the active energies of transformation and magick.
+Ra Horakhty (Ra Horus of the Two Horizons), the hawk-headed solar deity and gatekeeper of the afterlife, represents the Sun and the active energies birth, life, death, and the rebirth of transformation.

-Ankh af na Khonsu, the offering priest and deceased owner of the stele.
+Ankh af na Khonsu is the offering priest and deceased owner of the stele.

 The gods are written in English in the Book of Law as Nuit, Hadit, and Ra Hoor Khuit; with Aiwass the revealer in Chapter One being later identified by Crowley as his Holy Guardian Angel, the reincarnation of the “akh” or effective spirit of the deceased priest.